 If you want us to hold you to a higher standard you can check the Weaselproof Me box in the goal settings.
 Then we might ask for additional proof of your exceptional circumstances, such as a snapshot of you with your doctor, or a tweet or other public announcement of your excuse, for example.

-The first time you derail on a freebee goal (with $0 on the line) we’ll freeze your goal until you enter your credit card info.
-We won’t charge it yet!
+If you derail on a goal and haven’t entered a credit card, we’ll freeze the goal until you do.
+And we won’t charge it to your card at that point either, because there was still $0 on the line.
 But to continue your goal, you’ll need to make a $5 pledge, which we’ll charge the next time you derail.

 With each additional derail, we increase the amount of money you have pledged.
 It gets expensive fast, from $5 to $10 to $30, $90, $270, $810.
 If $810 sounds insanely expensive to you, that’s fine!
 Once you reach an amount of money that is sufficiently motivating, you can opt out of further increases in your pledge.
-Look for “pledge cap” in the goal’s settings.
+Click the pledge above the graph and choose a pledge cap.

 Sometimes you decide you no longer want to continue a goal.
 Perhaps you had a change in your life situation, or just changed your mind.
-If this happens you can always decide to archive a goal by pushing the Archive button next to your graph.
+If this happens you can always decide to archive a goal by archiving it (top of the “STOP/PAUSE” tab).
 This will freeze your goal and put it in your archived goal gallery.
 The bot won’t bug you about it and it will, for most intents and purposes, be deleted, though still resurrectable.

 The tricky part is that, like many other changes to your goal, it doesn’t take effect until a week has passed, so you can’t just archive a goal to keep from derailing!
-Instead, when you push the Archive button you will see a timer counting down.
+Instead, when you push the Archive button we start a timer.
 When the timer hits zero your goal will be archived.

 If you’re still confused, don’t feel shy about contacting us or tweeting at us (@bmndr).
 We really appreciate your help in making Beeminder less confusing!
 (Telling us you’re confused really does help with that.)
-But we’ve also written blog posts on nearly all of these topics before, so if you’re up for more reading…
+Also the forum is downright amazing, thanks to avid and helpful Beeminder fans.
+We’ve also written blog posts on nearly all of these topics before, so if you’re up for more reading…

 Posts about what to beemind: